Updated: Mar 7

 Personal Growth is a personal choice.
 It is a conscious decision you make, everyday, to improve your knowledge of yourself, others, and the world around you.
 No one else can develop or plan your personal growth--only you!

 To get you started, below are a few links that I highly recommend you check out.
-You'll notice in the Waypoint 1 Planning Considerations I list learning about yourself along with several other things.
 To be successful in personal growth you've got to start investing in YOU.

 Self-Awareness Web Links to Get You Started: